What is a Debt Buyer?

 If you have been served with a summons, you should appear in court.
 Failure to appear may lead the court to enter a judgment against you, clearing the way for a creditor to garnish your wages.
 Getting skilled legal advice from our attorneys prior to going to court, or even before paying any amount of the alleged debt, can go a long way toward protecting your rights and achieving a favorable resolution to your case.

-Contact Our Illinois Purchased Debt Attorneys
+Contact Our Illinois Purchased Debt Lawyers

 There are some debt buyers that attempt to get around the protections offered by the law.
 If you have received a collection notice from a debt buyer, your first move should be getting help from legal counsel.